ryyppy/rescript-benchmark-tool/README.md

 ## Installation

-It's a standalone NodeJS script, it only needs a project with a common Reason project with a `bsconfig.json` in the project root and `cloc` as a dev dependency.
+It's a standalone NodeJS script, it only needs a typical Reason project with a `bsconfig.json` in its project root and `cloc` as a dev dependency:

 ```
 # Install line counting tool